 My girls and I watch episodes of Nanny 911 and Supernanny on Youtube, and one of the things that we’ve noticed is that so many of the dysfunctional parents on these shows don’t actually TALK to their children.
 They may carry their children around all day, but they don’t say anything to them.
-And if their kids start whining or talking, the first response is to stick some food in their mouths, or try to deflect them with a snack.
+And if their kids start whining or talking or threaten a temper tantrum, the first response is to stick some food in their mouths, or try to deflect them with a snack.

 I do believe in consistent and firm discipline, but I think if we started off, when the children are small, talking to them and really interacting with them, discipline would be much easier.
 And a toddler throwing a temper tantrum would be a far more rare occurrence.

 I don’t mean to toot my own horn in all this; I think the reason that Rebecca knew to talk to that little boy was because I talked to her, and the reason I talked to her was because my mother did the same to me.
 It was natural, so I have no reason to take pride in it, as if it was something brilliant I discovered.
 It’s just what I naturally did.